pleshakoff/blockchain-casino/README.md

 The player can close the account and all his coins will be transferred to the Ether and sent to his account.

-Unfortunately, the casino operates on the principle of Ponzi scheme, without investing its own funds.
+Unfortunately, the casino operates on the principle of a Ponzi scheme, without investing its own funds.
 When tokens are exchanged back to the ether, the winnings are paid from funds deposited by other players.
-Therefore, if a player tries to exit and the amount of coins in his account, transferred to the ether, exceeds the reserves of ether at the casino, the casino will refuse him :)
+Therefore, if a player tries to exit and withdraw the amount of coins in his account that are transferred to the ether, or exceeds the reserves of ether in the casino, the casino will refuse him :)

 ### Smart contract

 https://github.com/pleshakoff/blockchain-casino/blob/master/contract/contracts/Lucky.sol

-When transferring the ether to the smart contract address, it counts Lucky Coin game coins to the sender's account.
+When transferring the ether to the smart contract address, it transfers Lucky Coin game coins to the sender's account.

 Also, the smart contract returns the balance data of each coin holder.